Social Pictures: The IMAGE Business Club Christmas party

 5. Architecture is about people and curiosity and goes beyond the purely technical.
 Soft skills learning should be an essential component for any architect so take this into consideration.

-6. This is the single largest financial transaction you will make in your lifetime often, so having a design partner that understands how to commercially navigate the process is as important as design ideation.
+6. Often, this is the single largest financial transaction you will make in your lifetime, so having a design partner who understands how to commercially navigate the process is as important as design ideation.

 7. Always ask for at least two testimonials (a recent client and a builder) builders are a great source as they work closely with the architect and are coming from another angle to the client.